jsmithb117/minesweeper/README.md

 * ~~Track 'score' (time to complete)~~ - Merged with Backend

-* Add 'Pause' button that covers entire board and stops incrementing time
+* ~~Add 'Pause' button that covers entire board and stops incrementing time~~ - Complete

-* Build menu around board in app with stats and forms

 * Express/Mongo (REST API) server and username (no auth) for data persistence between sessions, Track 'score' (time to complete)